If you are learning Korean, becoming a translator could be your dream. But how do you turn this into reality? Let’s find out!

 Do you think your Korean language skills only allow you to enjoy K-Pop, K-Movies, and K-Drama?
 Well, then, you are missing the trees for the wood!

 Cultural dominance in entertainment led to Korean becoming a popular language.
-As a result, millions are already studying or want to learn Korean.
-The number doesn’t include over 75 million native speakers.
+As a result, millions are already studying or want to learn Korean, but this number doesn’t include over 75 million native speakers.

 However, the Korean language is more valuable than admiring various aspects of the K-wave.